Laos country brief

-Laos became the Lao People's Democratic Republic (Lao PDR) on 2 December 1975 following the abdication of the King, after many years of civil war and political instability.
+Laos became the Lao People's Democratic Republic (Lao PDR) on 2 December 1975 following the abdication of the King after many years of civil war and political instability.

 The Lao PDR is a Marxist-Leninist state ruled by the Lao People's Revolutionary Party (LPRP).
-The eleven-member Politburo of the LPRP, drawn from its Central Committee, is the key decision-making body.
+The Politburo of the LPRP, drawn from its Central Committee, is the key decision-making body.
 A National Assembly, which is elected by the people from a list of candidates approved by the Party, meets twice a year and is responsible for scrutinising proposed legislation.

 In August 1991, the National Assembly adopted a new constitution which formalised the establishment of a market-oriented economy, guaranteed the right of every Lao citizen to own property, and provided greater protection for foreign and domestic investment.
 Indicators of the more open society that has emerged over the past decade include freedom to travel, choice of employment, and the development of a private sector.